PoCInnovation/Workshops/p2p/1.Solidity/README.md

 Now that you've written the contract, you need to compile it !
 The compiler used is `solc`, and has already been included to your `package.json` dependencies file.

-You need to do the following steps to get a bytecode & an ABI (Application Binary Interface) of the contract :
+You need to do the following steps to get the bytecode & ABI (Application Binary Interface) of the contract :

 - Retrieve the file content.
+The solc compiler obviously needs the contract's code to compile it, but instead of juste copy/paste the code for the next step you may wan't to automate this process by reading the file dynamically.

 - Give the content to the compiler.
 Note that the `compile.js` file already contains a variable, but the `sources['Inbox.sol']` field is empty.